rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 As we are testing and no End of Day Routine will be run, use this API to change the Reservation to be able checkout Early.

-## 33-Close Folio Windows 1-3
+## 33-Close Folio Windows

 Use this folio to settle the folio prior to checkout.

-_This API needs to be executed on all 3 windows separately as charges were on all these 3 windows_.
+> _This API needs to be executed on all windows where charges were made_.

-Make sure that you change the `folioWindow` value for each of the API calls.
+*Make sure that you change the `folioWindow` value for each of the API calls.*

 ## 34-Posting CheckOut